liddiard/harmontown-search/frontend/app/about/content.md

 The code for this website plus the transcription and indexing process is open source and [available on GitHub](http://github.com/liddiard/harmontown-search).

-## Special thanks
+<h2 id="thanks">Special thanks</h2>

-Thank you to [@JonesyCat](https://www.youtube.com/channel/UCikicDkkqldNFwVEpI3SRuQ) for uploading all of the Harmontown video episodes to YouTube so they live on after the closure of harmontown.com.
-Thanks also to [Zach Manson](https://zachmanson.com/) for giving me the heads up and recommendation to embed the Harmontown video back catalog from this channel.
+Thank you to [@JonesyCat](https://www.youtube.com/channel/UCikicDkkqldNFwVEpI3SRuQ) for uploading all of the Harmontown video episodes to YouTube so that they live on after the closure of harmontown.com.
+Thanks also to [Zach Manson](https://zachmanson.com/) for giving me the heads up and recommendation to embed the Harmontown videos from this channel.

 ## Server costs